Happy Birthday to the Land of the Free

 7. Get a free energy audit from your power company and see where your electric use can be trimmed.
 Consider adding attic insulation if your house is old, many types of older insulation settle and lose R-value, costing you money every month.
 Alternatively, you could do something really radical and turn off the lights when you leave a room.

 8. If it isn’t free, drop your gym membership and take up walking.
-It is easier on the knees and hips than jogging, can be done well into your 70’s, and is free!
+It is easier on the knees and hips than jogging, can be done well into your 70’s and even beyond for some, and is free!
+Enjoy life in Florida where the outside is a great place to be!

 9. Keep your tires properly inflated, put the right gas in your car and maintain it based upon the manufacturer’s recommendations.